nodejs/single-executable/docs/virtual-file-system-requirements.md

 Pkg uses [`/snapshot`](https://github.com/vercel/pkg#snapshot-filesystem) as the prefix for all the embedded files.
 This is confusing if `/snapshot` is an existing directory on the file system.
+Docker workflows routinely copy files to, and run things at, the root of the filesystem, so following that approach too would run into the same problem.

 Boxednode allows users to enter a [namespace](https://github.com/mongodb-js/boxednode/blob/6326e3277469e8cfe593616a0ed152600a5f9045/README.md?plain=1#L69-L72) and uses it like so: